BigDaddyT1/PID/README.md

+Your planning section needs:
+1) a list of materials.
+2) A goal for the project
+3) A list of criteria and constraints (goals and limitations, like time, money, knowledge, etc)

+Code and construction section:
+1) Wiring diagram?  should be followed by code subsection
+2) CAD should come before construction
+3) Images should have captions, tell your reader why you're looking at this pic!

+Reflection?
+any Engineering decisions?

 # PID
 ## What is the purpose of my project
 -  To design an instrument used by me to regulate the speed of a balance beam trying to get a ball to level out as quickly as possible, and by using pid code and other process variables in industrial control systems to help make the PID work as smoothly as possible.